 When I was younger, communication did not always come easily to me.
-I found it difficult to know what to say, judged whether what I said was “right” or not, and went over conversations in my head for hours afterwards, trying to figure out what went wrong.
-Even when I spent time around people who were brilliant communicators, I couldn’t seem to learn from simply watching and listening to them.
+I found it difficult to know what to say.
+I judged whether what I said was “right” or not.
+I went over conversations in my head for hours afterwards, trying to figure out what went wrong.
+Even when I spent time around people who were brilliant communicators, I couldn’t seem to learn from watching and listening to them.
 My ability to be verbose and clear in written communication didn’t help in most social situations.

-In adulthood, I began studying communication skills to figure out “what went wrong” and how I could find more ease for the “right way” to express myself in a way that felt good and would allow others to understand me clearly.
+In adulthood, I began studying communication skills to figure out “what went wrong” and how I could find more ease for the “right way” to express myself.
+In a way that felt good and allowed others to understand me clearly.

-I needed permission and courage to be honest and open.
-For some reason, it wasn’t “okay” to be honest.
-It’s vulnerable to let others know how I truly feel, what I think, and what opinions I hold, especially as a private person desiring harmony.
+I needed permission and courage to be openly honest and open.
+It wasn’t “okay” to be honest.
+It’s vulnerable to let others know how I truly feel, what I think, and what opinions I hold, especially when desiring peaceful harmony.
 Fears and conflicting inner voices can muddle access to what’s true.

-In my business, I’m learning that honesty solves most problems.
+Yet honesty solves many problems.
 When the truth is delivered with sincerity and openness, there is space for everyone to take a breath… and respond, instead of reacting in defensiveness.

 The words matter, and so does the delivery.
-Do you notice one of the keys in communication is being tuned in with yourself, your emotions, and the physical sensations you feel?
+Do you notice one key in communication is being tuned in with yourself, your emotions, and the physical sensations you feel?
 First thing is knowing yourself and what’s true for you.
 From this place, it becomes easier to know what needs to be said to soothe a conflict or uncomfortable issue.